“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 If you can stay calm and collected, you’ll be better able to handle difficult situations.

+This shows that you care about their experience.
 A simple phone call or email can make all the difference in creating a lasting impression.

 Excellent customer service often results in repeat business and can help to build brand loyalty.